Support Clemency for Mary Anne Locke, a Non-Violent Mother of Three

 Mary Anne’s Prison Record

-Ms. Locke has been an exemplary prisoner.
-She has been discipline-free while incarcerated.
-In addition, she has worked and studied consistently throughout her sentence, completing her final year in a three-year college program in office administration.
+Mary Anne is a model prisoner.
+She has never once been disciplined (no mean feat).
+She has participated in every programming, vocational and educational opportunity on offer at her prison.
+She completed a three-year college program in office administration.
 She has also received outstanding work evaluations.
 She currently works outside the prison gate in a warehouse, where she has handled a range of duties, including forklift operation, inventory control, and organizing shipping and receiving.
 She has remained entirely drug-free.
+Her children visit her as often as is possible and she is extremely close to them.
+They all pray for the day when they can have her home with them.

 Today: John is counting on you